 Remember when Apple introduced the iPod – it wasn’t the first mp3 player – but the right amount of marketing and the right strategies helped the device become an icon forever.

 As for online marketing, getting people to like you and buy from you is probably the hardest yet easiest thing a business can do.

 Of course, with the right tools, plan, and resources you can achieve the service part but getting people to like you is also inevitable.
 Which can only be done through the right marketing strategy!

-So what is the marketing strategy for that?
+So what is the marketing strategy that leads to that?